codio-content/Coding_with_Javascript-File_Handling/.guides/content/Writing-a-text-file-8d46.md

-We can write the contents of a variable out to a file all at once like this:
+You can write the contents of a variable to a file, all at once, like this:

 ```javascript
 11  fs.writeFileSync(filepath, text, ‘utf8’);